PetrVevoda/pragueskymodel/README.md

 ## Requirements

 C++ 17 is required.
 GUI version also requires DirectX 11 on Windows and SDL 2 with OpenGL 2 on Linux.
+Both CLI and GUI versions require TBB on Linux.

 ## Usage